Savings Vaults

 Savings Rate

-The Savings Rate is a mechanism by which the protocol passes on Stability Fees from borrowers to savers.
+The Savings Rate is a mechanism by which the protocol passes on Stability Fees received from borrowers to savers.
 It sets an incentive for savers to buy BYC and deposit it in a savings vault, which supports the BYC peg from below.

 The Savings Rate is set by governance.
 Although it is not directly tied to the Stability Fee, both parameters play an important role in balancing supply and demand for BYC, and therefore in maintaining the peg.
 This should be the primary consideration for governance when setting the SR.